Citizenship (Nova Roma)

 The overriding duty of every citizen is to obey the law of Nova Roma.
 Nothing else is particularly required from you.

-Your Nova Roman citizenship is for life; however, in order to maintain your citizenship, you will have to answer our biennial census.
-If you fail to answer the census every second year, your citizenship will be suspended (you will be classified as "socius" or "disappeared citizen") until you contact the censores to restore your citizenship.
+Your Nova Roman citizenship is for life; however, in order to maintain your citizenship, you will have to answer our census held twice every five-year period.
+If you fail to answer the census, your citizenship rights will be suspended (you will be classified as "incensus" or "disappeared citizen") until you contact the censores to register you in the census rolls.

 Payment of the annual membership fee, or as we call, the taxes, is not mandatory for citizenship, but these taxes are not large, and they are used to finance our various community projects.
 Although tax payment is optional, citizens with assiduus status (tax payers) are rewarded with higher voting power, and only assidui can run for any elected office.
 If you don't pay the taxes, you will not be eligible for public offices, but you will otherwise have all the privileges of a full citizen.